I have been working on the ITER project site for a while now and for me this is as close to precision structural engineering work as it gets!

 What is precision structural engineering?

 Structures sometimes need to be designed to resist onerous loading conditions that are extremely hard to predict such as airplane crash and seismic events.
-The Precision structural engineering 2site works are saturated with difficult physical conditions that affect construction precision.
+The site works are saturated with difficult physical conditions that affect construction precision.
 These harsh conditions range from the torrential autumn rains and scorching summer days to the freezing winter nights and violent mistral winds.
 Thus, in general structures can only be cost-effectively constructed to tolerances in the region of 10 – 20 millimetres.
 In spite of all these challenges, the ITER projects demanded tolerances as low as 5mm at times.
 This is precision structural engineering that is stringent even for prefabrication, where works are carried out in the comfort of temperature-regulated off-site workshops.

 The ITER project